Shivnagar Vidya Prasarak Mandal

 Shivnagar Vidya Prasarak Mandal (SVPM) [svpm.org.in] is an educational campus located in Malegaon (Bk.), Baramati in Pune district Maharashtra.This is prominent college of Baramati.

-Shivnagar Vidya Prasarak Mandal, Shivnagar was constituted in 1972 to bring the stream of education from pre - primary to diploma and degree level in the rural areas.
+Shivnagar Vidya Prasarak Mandal, Shivnagar was constituted in 1972 to bring the stream of education from pre - primary to diploma, degree, masters and Ph.D. level in the rural areas.
 It is sponsored by the Malegaon Sahakari Sakhar Karkhana Ltd. Shivanagar, Tal.
 Baramati Dist.
 Pune.
-The educational institutions are run under the visionary and dynamic leadership of Hon'ble Shri.
-Sharadchandraji Pawar, Minister for Agricultural & Food Govt. of India who is the president.
-Respected Shri Chandrarao Taware is the Vice President.
 The SVPM trust conducts professional higher education in Engineering, Pharmacy & Management.